anuj-rishu/Link-Tree/Backend/Readme.md

 4. Commit your changes (\`git commit -m 'Add some feature'\`).
 5. Push to the branch (\`git push origin feature-branch\`).
 6. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-"""